 The digital revolution has brought technology into every aspect of our lives.
-Big Data, Internet of Things (IoT), Artificial Intelligence, Machine Learning, Cloud Computing, Virtual Reality, Augmented Reality...technologies once considered science fiction have now become reality.
+Big Data, Internet of Things (IoT), Artificial Intelligence, Machine Learning, Cloud Computing, AR / VR…technologies once considered science fiction have now become reality.
 However, none of these innovations work without connectivity.

-But when it comes to providing a desired connectivity experience, indoor environments pose unique challenges.
+When it comes to providing a desired connectivity experience, indoor environments pose unique challenges.
 Walls block antenna signals.
 High user density slows data flows.
-Picture this: you are getting lunch at the food court of a mall near your workplace, and while you’re standing in line, you can’t text your significant other because there isn’t enough signal.
 In these circumstances, a normal macro coverage solution cannot handle the additional demand for data.

 As a result, buildings need complementary indoor systems so that users can remain connected.
 The key is to invest in a solution that meets the needs of today and anticipates the use cases of tomorrow.